h0ngcha0/liuhongchao.github.io/_posts/2014-10-08-git-commit-msg-hook.md

 ---
 layout: post
 category: Software
-title: Prepending story id in git commit messages
+title: Prepending Story id in Git Commit Messages
 ---

 It is a good idea to prefix the git commit message with story id for